rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-python.md

   </div>
 </div>

-In order to defeat that we can use the `basic.qos` method with the `prefetch_count=1` setting.
+In order to defeat that we can use the `basic_qos` method with the `prefetch_count=1` setting.
 This tells RabbitMQ not to give more than one message to a worker at a time.
 Or, in other words, don't dispatch a new message to a worker until it has processed and acknowledged the